 You can find out more information about your rights by contacting the data protection regulator, the Information Commissioner, or by searching their website at https://ico.org.uk/.

-We are registered in the UK and our registered address is at Close Brothers Property Finance of 10 Crown Place, London EC2A 4FT and our company registration number is 124750.
+We are registered in the UK and our registered address is 10 Crown Place, London EC2A 4FT and our company registration number is 00195626.

-Write to us at our address: Close Brothers Property Finance of 10 Crown Place, London EC2A 4FT
+Write to us at our address: Close Brothers Limited trading as Close Brothers Property Finance and Close Brothers Bridging Finance, 10 Crown Place, London EC2A 4FT.

 By e-mail: email@example.com